 with the collaboration of

-Travis Baker, Sebastian Rider Bezerra, John Burden, John N. Dillon, Melodie H. Eichbauer, Katherine Hindley, Sarah Ifft, Amelia Kennedy, Gene Kim, Kevin Lord, Emily Ulrich, Aaron Vanides, and Elizabeth Walgenbach
+Travis Baker, Sebastian Rider Bezerra, John Burden, John N. Dillon, Melodie H. Eichbauer, Katherine Hindley, Sarah Ifft, Cory Isaacs, Amelia Kennedy, Gene Kim, Kevin Lord, Emily Ulrich, Aaron Vanides, and Elizabeth Walgenbach

-Alexander Andrée, Centre for Medieval Studies, University of Toronto; Martin Brett, Robinson College, Cambridge University; John N. Dillon, Peking University; Claes Gejrot, Riksarkivet, Stockholm; Eric Knibbs, Williams College; Peter Landau, Ludvig-Maximilians-Universität München; Titus Lenherr, Sankt Gallen; Kenneth Pennington, Catholic University of America; Franck Roumy, Université Paris II Panthéon-Assas; Robert Somerville, Columbia University; Andreas Thier, Universität Zürich; and John Wei, Yale Law School
+Alexander Andrée, Centre for Medieval Studies, University of Toronto; Martin Brett, Robinson College, Cambridge University; John N. Dillon, Berkeley, California; Claes Gejrot, Riksarkivet, Stockholm; Eric Knibbs, Williams College; Peter Landau, Ludvig-Maximilians-Universität München; Titus Lenherr, Sankt Gallen; Kenneth Pennington, Catholic University of America; Franck Roumy, Université Paris II Panthéon-Assas; Robert Somerville, Columbia University; Andreas Thier, Universität Zürich; and John Wei, Yale Law School

 A team under the leadership of Professor Anders Winroth is working on new editions of the two recensions of Gratian's Decretum with support of the Andrew W. Mellon Foundation, Yale University, and the Stephan Kuttner Institute of Medieval Canon Law, and with assistance from Yale Digital Collections Center.
 The digital tools developed for the project will be available at the DESMM Partners site.
 The new editions aim to replace Emil Friedbergs 1879 edition of the second recension through a fresh collation of the most important manuscripts and a reconsideration of Gratian's sources (both material and formal).
 The finished edition will be published in the series Monumenta iuris canonici, published by the Kuttner Institute and the Vatican Library.
 An English translation is also planned.